Analogy: Mathematics

 Some types of analogies can have a precise mathematical formulation through the concept of isomorphism.
-In detail, this means that given two mathematical structures of the same type, an analogy between them can be thought of as a bijection between them which preserves some or all of the relevant structure.
+In detail, this means that if two mathematical structures are of the same type, an analogy between them can be thought of as a bijection which preserves some or all of the relevant structure.
 For example, $\mathbb{R}^2$ and $\mathbb{C}$ are isomorphic as vector spaces, but the complex numbers, $\mathbb{C}$, have more structure than $\mathbb{R}^2$ does: $\mathbb{C}$ is a field as well as a vector space.

 Category theory takes the idea of mathematical analogy much further with the concept of functors.
-Given two categories C and D, a functor f from C to D can be thought of as an analogy between C and D, because f has to map objects of C to objects of D and arrows of C to arrows of D in such a way that the compositional structure of the two categories is preserved.
-This is similar to the structure mapping theory of analogy of Dedre Gentner, in that it formalizes the idea of analogy as a function which satisfies certain conditions.
+Given two categories C and D, a functor f from C to D can be thought of as an analogy between C and D, because f has to map objects of C to objects of D and arrows of C to arrows of D in such a way that the structure of their respective parts is preserved.
+This is similar to the structure mapping theory of analogy of Dedre Gentner, because it formalises the idea of analogy as a function which makes certain conditions true.